ArmisSecurity/armis-sdk-python/docs/index.md

     Note that all functions in this SDK that eventually make HTTP requests are asynchronous.

+    However, for convenience, all public asynchronous functions can also be executed in a synchronous way.

 For example, if you want to update a site's location:
 ```python linenums="1" hl_lines="10"